Henryarrovin/GradebookManagementSystem/README.md

-#This is a project for creating gradebook management system.#
+This is a project for creating a gradebook management system.